cszach/lnagb.js/README.md

 - `docs/`: Contains pages for the lnagb.js documentation
 - `learn/`: Contains pages for the Learning Area
 - `lab/`: Contains pages for the lnagb.js Lab
+- `builds/`: Contains lnagb.js builds and an index page

 ### Dev